ansible/molecule/docs/next.md

 # Implemented changes

 - `roles-path` and `collections-paths` are no longer configurable for dependencies.
-Users are expected to make use of `ansible.cfg` file to alter them when needed.
+Users are expected to make use of [`ansible.cfg`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) file to alter them when needed.

+- `molecule init` command is now only available to create a scenario using `molecule init scenario`.
+  Users will no longer be able to create a role.
+  Instead, users can make use of [`ansible-galaxy`](https://docs.ansible.com/ansible/latest/galaxy/dev_guide.html#) to [create a role](https://docs.ansible.com/ansible/latest/galaxy/dev_guide.html#creating-roles-for-galaxy).

 # Planned changes

-- Removal of provisioning drivers support and documenting, with examples, how to easily migrate to a self-provisioning approach.
-- Removal of testinfra verifier driver and documenting how to call testinfra from inside the converge playbook to keep using the tool.
 - Refactoring how dependencies are installed
 - Bringing ephemeral directory under scenario folder instead of the current inconvenient location under `~/.cache/molecule/...`
-- Addition of a minimal `ansible.cfg` file under scenario folder that can be used to tell ansible from where to load testing content.
+- Addition of a minimal `ansible.cfg` file under the scenario folder that can be used to tell Ansible from where to load testing content.
 This is to replace current Molecule magic around roles, collections and library paths and test inventory location.
-Once done you will be able to run molecule playbooks with ansible directly without having to define these folders.
+Once done you will be able to run molecule playbooks with Ansible directly without having to define these folders.